huemmerj/catan-compas/README.md

 - **Built Settlements** (Planned Feature): Future versions will allow users to input built settlements (from themselves and other players), which will be considered in the optimal position calculation.

 ### How It Works:
 The tool calculates optimal starting positions using a mathematical model that takes into account the board configuration, resource importance, harbor significance, and other relevant factors determined by the user.
+The model is designed to be aware of the game's rules, ensuring that:
+- The user cannot input invalid configurations, such as incorrect resource distribution or improper number assignments.
+- The model only generates valid and rule-conforming positions for settlements on the board, avoiding illegal placements.

-Based on these inputs, it suggests the best starting positions for the player.
+Based on these inputs and rules, the tool suggests the best starting positions for the player.